-Motivational enhancement therapy is another form of behavioral therapy that uses an empathetic approach to help patients understand and change their behaviors concerning food.
+Motivational enhancement therapy is another form of behavioral therapy that uses an empathetic approach to help people understand and change their behaviors concerning food.
 It may be offered in an individual or group setting.

 Focal Psychodynamic Therapy

 Focal psychodynamic therapy (FPT) focuses on how unresolved early childhood experiences may play a role in the later development of eating disorders.
-The therapist helps the patient gain insight into how certain stresses and conflicts in a person’s early years may have created emotional patterns and negative ways of thinking that lie beneath the eating disorder.
-This therapy has been found to be helpful in treating patients with anorexia nervosa.
+The therapist helps the patient gain insight into how certain stresses and conflicts in a person's early years may have created emotional patterns and negative ways of thinking that lie beneath the eating disorder.
+This therapy has been found to be helpful in treating people with anorexia nervosa.

 Dialectical Behavioral Therapy

 Dialectical behavioral therapy (DBT) incorporates mindfulness, acceptance skills, interpersonal skills, and emotional regulation.
 It focuses on the role of emotions and how people may use food as an inappropriate coping strategy for dealing with emotional distress.
-A DBT therapist will work with patients to help them find more effective ways to deal with emotional stressors.
-DBT appears to be an effective psychotherapy for patients with bulimia nervosa and binge eating disorder, and other mental health conditions associated with impulsiveness.
+A DBT therapist will work with people to help them find more effective ways to deal with emotional stressors.
+DBT appears to be an effective psychotherapy for people with bulimia nervosa and binge eating disorder, and other mental health conditions associated with impulsiveness.

-Because a patient’s eating disorder affects the entire family, family therapy can be an important component of recovery.
+Because a person's eating disorder affects the entire family, family therapy can be an important component of recovery.
 It can help all family members better understand the complex nature of eating disorders, improve their communication skills with one another, and teach strategies for coping with stress and negative feelings.
 Family-based psychotherapies are also integral parts of nutritional rehabilitation counseling programs, such as the Maudsley approach.

 American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th edition (DSM-5).
 Arlington, VA: American Psychiatric Association; 2013.